Is my academic background suitable to apply for the CDT?

 When will I get a response about my application?

-We aim to let applicants know the outcome of their application within four weeks of the admissions deadline.
+We aim to let applicants know the outcome of their application within six weeks of the admissions deadline.

 What if I miss the deadline?